webXcerpt/openCPQ/_raw/src/blog-posts/2015-05-21-website-toolchain.md

 scripts in `babel-node` instead of `node`.

-Managing Input and Output in Github
+Managing Input and Output in GitHub
 -----------------------------------

-The output files have to go to the `gh-pages` branch of the openCPQ repository to be accessible as Github Pages.
+The output files have to go to the `gh-pages` branch of the openCPQ repository to be accessible as GitHub Pages.
 The output directory must be merged into the root directory of that branch.

-And of course we also want to manage our input files (including the build script) in Github just as we do it with our source code.
+And of course we also want to manage our input files (including the build script) in GitHub just as we do it with our source code.
 We put them into subdirectory `_raw` of the `gh-pages` branch.
-Since the directory name starts with an underscore the raw pages do do not appear as Github Pages (but that would not really hurt anyway).
+Since the directory name starts with an underscore the raw pages do do not appear as GitHub Pages (but that would not really hurt anyway).